| | | | | | |

 My Latest Food Videos

-I’ve seen this technique done only a handful of times, and every time it was done by a chef (my father would do this technique, often).
-But I don’t know why it’s not embraced more in homes.
-It really saves on time and dishes!
+I’ve only seen this technique a few times, and only by my chef father.
+I’m not sure why it’s not more popular in homes honestly.
+It truly saves time and dishes!

-What’s a pasta dish without garlic?
-Because we’re cooking the garlic it’s not sharp, but pronounced.
+Garlic: What’s a pasta dish without garlic?
+Because we’re cooking the garlic it’s not sharp, but the flavor is there.

-I love rigatoni pasta for this.
+Rigatoni Pasta: I love rigatoni pasta for this.
 It holds the sauce well and I love that as you toss everything together you end up with some pasta that has asparagus in it!
+Scroll down to Substitutions/suggestions for details.

-I use this instead of water to add more flavor to the dish.
-You can also use vegetable or beef stock as well.
+Chicken Bone Broth: I use this instead of water to add more flavor to the dish.
+You can also use vegetable or beef stock also.

 Asparagus

 Fresh or frozen options are acceptable.
-If you add them Fresh, add them with the pasta, if you add frozen, add them with the cream cheese.
+If you add them Fresh, add them with the pasta; if you add them frozen, add them with the cream cheese.

 • Broccoli is a great substitute for asparagus.